BlueMap-Minecraft/BlueMapWiki/wiki/FAQ.md

 ### Q: I have a black map / a lot of the map is missing!
 - Have you used `/bluemap render <world>` yet?
 If not, do that! :D
-- Press the `clear tile cache` button in BlueMap's menu.
+- Press the `Update Map` button in BlueMap's menu.
 This updates all tiles from the server and makes sure your browser has not cached anything weird.
 - Use the command `/bluemap debug block`.
 If that is throwing an error, it is likely that you have a mod installed that is not compatible with bluemap.
 Check the incompatibilities-list below..
 If you don't have any mod from the list,